-2. Exploitation & oppression: key sociological issue: nature of power and dependency
+3. Exploitation & oppression.
+The key sociological issue: nature of power and dependency

-- \\\ KEY ISSUE: in exploitation the exploiter depends on the activity of the exploited.
-This dependency binds together exploiter and exploited in a way that is absent in simple oppression: - genocide is a solution to conflicts generated by oppression: US vs South Africa re indigenous peoples - ideology, class compromise, incorporation are solutions to conflicts generated by exploitation: even in Apartheid some level of consent is needed. - the exploited have more power than the merely oppressed because they are needed
+Here is the critical thing to remember: in exploitation the exploiter depends on the activity of the exploited.
+This dependency binds together exploiter and exploited in a way that is absent in simple oppression:

+- Genocide is a solution to conflicts generated by oppression: US vs South Africa re indigenous peoples - Ideology, class compromise, incorporation are solutions to conflicts generated by exploitation: even in Apartheid some level of consent was needed. - The exploited have more power than the merely oppressed because they are needed.